Parenting Agreements and Plans

 What is a Parenting Plan?

-A Parenting Plan is a written agreement created by both parents that sets out the practical arrangements for their children.
+A parenting plan is a written agreement created by both parents that sets out the practical arrangements for their children.

-A Parenting Plan may include:
+A parenting agreement may include:

 Care arrangements